arjanjohan/scaffold-sui/README.md

 yarn deploy
 ```

-This command deploys the move modules to the selected network.
-The modules are located in `packages/move/sources` and can be modified to suit your needs.
-The `yarn deploy` command uses `aptos move publish` to publish the modules to the network.
-After this is executes the script located in `scripts/load-modules.js` to make the new modules available in the nextjs frontend.
+This command deploys the move modules to the network configured in the previous step.
+The modules are located in `packages/move/sources` and can be modified or replaced to suit your needs.
+The `yarn deploy` command uses `iota client publish` to publish the modules to the network.
+After this is executes the script located in `scripts/load-modules.ts` to make the new modules available in the nextjs frontend.

 4. On a second terminal, start your NextJS app: